miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added fleshy ball to King's Way for a final poster quest from Gary.
 +Improved Lasombra and other minor model issues, thanks to DDLullu.
 +Changed Copper quest to success when you intimidated him for money.
++Moved chewing gum to arcade and animated machines, thanks DDLullu.
++Restored a Milligan line and created necessary license item for it.
++Gave Jezebel a .38 so she can damage you if you jump onto the bed.
+Improved the famous Skyeline bug and Giovanni crypt map transition.
-Fixed bad dripping sound at endings and misleading Jeanette email.
+Fixed dripping sound loop at ending and misleading Jeanette email.
 Disabled the background music when you talk to Gary in the warrens.
 Fixed Slater dialogue loop and other minor dialogue and text bugs.
-Restored a Milligan line and created necessary license item for it.
-Corrected infamous Skyeline bug and Giovanni crypt map transition.
 Added Blood Boil explosion sound and increased decal view distance.
 Replaced Python update with map sources and improved other Extras.
 Corrected mirrored crates textures and fixed two warrens stairways.